-From an early age, Edwin became interested in conservation and in learning the names of the birds he observed in his own backyard - the forests of Panama.
+From an early age, Edwin became interested in conservation and in learning the names of the birds he observed in his own backyard in Panama.
 Edwin worked for several years with The Peregrine Fund‘s Harpy Eagle captive breeding and release program.
-He later earned a Master’s degree in Ecology and Conservation.
-In 2013, he moved to Colombia, where, he began his guiding career.
-With Whitehawk, he leads birding tours both in Colombia and Panama, promoting conservation and one-of-a-kind nature experiences.
+He earned a Master’s degree in Ecology and Conservation.
+In 2013, he moved to Colombia, where he began his guiding career.
+With Whitehawk, he leads tours in Panama, Colombia, and Brazil, promoting conservation and one-of-a-kind nature experiences.

 Jenn has had a passion for birds and wildlife from a very young age.
 She began working directly with raptors during her school years, leading environmental education programs.
 Following her dream to live in Latin America, Jenn began working on field projects, specializing in raptors and biological conservation in the Neotropics.
 She has a keen interest in eco-tourism, and sees great value in the connection between nature and tourism.
 Jenn has a BA in Wildlife Biology a post-grad certificate in Ecotourism Management.